-In addition to producing signed and numbered limited-edition collection pieces, Monika does custom wedding designs, using lace discreetly snipped from the mother- or grandmother-of-the bride's wedding dress.
+In addition to producing signed and numbered limited-edition collection pieces, Monika does personal wedding designs, using lace discreetly snipped from the mother- or grandmother-of-the bride's wedding dress.
 This lace is transformed into heirloom jewelry for the bride, groom (cufflinks, for instance), and perhaps other members of the wedding party.
 Monika's Gilded Lace jewelry has won the Wedding Wire Couple's Choice Award every year since 2017.Monika also accepts commissions for an important new direction in home design: lace room dividers, lampshades, and candlesticks - which exquisitely reflect the surrounding light.

 Monika grew up in Jönköping, Sweden, where she loved watching her mother and grandmothers embroidering delicate patterns on tablecloths.
 She also carefully observed her mother's and sister's clothing.
 Even at a young age, she developed an appreciation for design and hand-made garments.